Our Mission & History

 Each year MMAS donates between $3,000 and $5,000 worth of tickets to community and non-profit organizations in Mansfield, Sharon, Foxboro, Plainville, Norton, Easton and Attleboro for their own fundraising efforts.
 MMAS also provides free tickets to local Councils on Aging to share with their clients.
 As a result of MMAS’ significant contributions, the Tri-Town Chamber of Commerce recognized MMAS with its “Good Neighbor” award in 2015.

-MMAS is a volunteer organization; there are only four paid staff member – three are part time.
-Our actors, set builders, backstage and technical people are all volunteers; as is everyone who works the ticket office and concession area for every performance.
+MMAS is a volunteer organization; our actors, set builders, backstage and technical people are all volunteers; as is everyone who works the ticket office and concession area for every performance.
 Volunteers are used in the office, at the arts festival and plan our annual gala.
 Each year, volunteers give almost 30,000 hours to MMAS.